d-EScape/Domoticz_iDetect/README.md

 ## Extra’s
 I included a ‘dummy’ module.
 If you specify a tracker like `192.168.1.1#type=dummy` , then nothing is actually polled, but a (hard coded) list of Mac addresses is returned to the plugin on every ‘poll’.
 This can be useful for testing.

+## Adding your own tracker type
+Have a look at the examples in the trackers directory and especially the fake_tracker.py, which contains some explanation.
+Pleas, do share your tested trackers!
+You can do so as a pull request or on the Domoticz forum.